greg-raven/Department-21/_posts/2022-10-01-leo-personality-characteristics.md

 - Worships the ground the SWAT guys walk on.
 - Arrives for work three hours early.
 - Thinks the sergeant is thrilled to see him.
-- Won’t drink on the golf course because it violates the open container ordinance.
+- Won't drink on the golf course because it violates the open container ordinance.

 **Feds**

 - Shave head, and grow goatee (unless you want to be a management weenie, then make sure you are clean shaven, with short almost military style haircut).
 - Wear 5.11 pants, and polo with agency logo (unless you want to be a management weenie, then make sure you always have a shirt and pants to which a jacket and tie can be quickly added for when the boss might be around).
 - Arrive at work at 8AM, spend one hour answering useless emails, and 30 minutes checking your retirement investments.
-Then go with another agent to Starbucks “to discuss a new case.”
+Then go with another agent to Starbucks "to discuss a new case."
-- After participating in your first warrant service (as outside, back-up cover) make plans to join the agency SRT, SWAT, etc, to “properly utilize your superior tactical skills.”
+- After participating in your first warrant service (as outside, back-up cover) make plans to join the agency SRT, SWAT, etc, to "properly utilize your superior tactical skills."
-- After doing your first buy bust, immediately begin asking the boss about “long term undercover” jobs.
+- After doing your first buy bust, immediately begin asking the boss about "long term undercover" jobs.
-- Refuse to play golf with “the locals.”
+- Refuse to play golf with "the locals."

 **New Corrections Officers**

 - Show up for work 15 minutes early.
 - Buy only the best ink pens (Pilot G-2).
-- Wear T-Shirts of your “dream department” under your uniform.
+- Wear T-Shirts of your "dream department" under your uniform.
 - Wear a full duty belt of gear even though you have to remove everything when you arrive at the facility.
 - Become friends with every local police officer.

 **Court Security**

-- Say you don’t want to work patrol anyway, but monitor dispatch channel while in courtroom.
+- Say you don't want to work patrol anyway, but monitor dispatch channel while in courtroom.
 - Have Jail and courthouse cafeteria menus memorized.
 - Have seriously thought of entering law school after sitting through three jury trials.
-- Consider the Public Defenders’ Christmas party the high point of the year.
+- Consider the Public Defenders' Christmas party the high point of the year.

 **Defensive Tactics Instructors**